Kingscourt: Railway

 Kingscourt has a railway line which has been disused following strike action by Iarnród Éireann train drivers in 2001.
 The line ceased to have passenger services in 1947, and was then a freight-only service.
-The line, which runs from Kingscourt to Navan and then on to Drogheda, was used to carry gypsum ore daily from Gypsum Industries, but the company withdrew this service when Iarnród Éireann could not guarantee deliveries of Gypsum ore, and was consequently transferred to road transport in 2001.
+The line, which runs from Kingscourt to Navan and then on to Drogheda, was used to carry gypsum ore daily from Gypsum Industries, but the company withdrew this service when Iarnród Éireann could not guarantee deliveries of Gypsum ore, and was consequently transferred to road transport in 2001.This former railway has been redeveloped as a greenway and links Kingscourt to Navan.